jdsada30/BlackjackNeuralNetwork/README.md

 ## Files in Repository
-blackJackNN.py: Main File to run, will create and train the neural networks and at the end call the GamePlay.py simulation to test them by playing some games.
+blackJackNN.py: Main File to run, will create and train the neural networks and at the end call the GamePlay.py simulation to test them by playing some games. <br />
-Simulation.py: Used to train neural network by playing simulations of draw and hold possibilities
+Simulation.py: Used to train neural network by playing simulations of draw and hold possibilities <br />
-GamePlay.py: Simulates blackjack games given the trained neural networks and calculates number of wins and losses with the trained Neural Netoworks used as inputs to decided when to hold/draw throughout the game.
+GamePlay.py: Simulates blackjack games given the trained neural networks and calculates number of wins and losses with the trained Neural Netoworks used as inputs to decided when to hold/draw throughout the game. <br />